Thailand, Laos and Vietnam Adventure

 Day 1 Bangkok

 Today is arrival day so there are no activities planned.
-You are free to relax, explore the city & adjust to the frantic pace and humid heat of Bangkok. *Please note: if you have pre-booked the Culinary Bundle your CEO will inform you when you will do each activity throughout your tour: Thai Cooking Class (Day 1 - Bangkok) (pre night accommodation recommended), Vietnamese Cooking Class (Day 19 - Hoi An).
-For more information on the Bundle see the Optional Activities section.
+You are free to relax, explore the city & adjust to the frantic pace and humid heat of Bangkok.
 Please arrive at our start point hotel before 6pm for an important group meeting where you will meet you Chief Experience Officer (CEO) and the other group members.
 Please look for a sign on the hotel's notice board for the time and location of your group meeting.
 At this meeting your CEO will ask to sight your travel insurance, check that you have a visas for Vietnam and complete some other paper work.
 Please note that you MUST arrive on tour with your Vietnam visa.
 Please refer to the visa information section of these trip notes for more information on obtaining your Vietnamese visa.
 After your meeting, you may choose to head out for an optional dinner to further get to know your CEO and fellow group members.
 We spend this evening in Bangkok.
-Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short USD2 taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
-The hotel has a small pool and wifi is available at extra cost.
+Our hotel is located in China Town, next to the central train station and MRT (Subway), and is only a short taxi ride from Khao San road and the central shopping area of Siam Square, MBK, Siam Paragon, etc. All rooms are double or twin share with air conditioning and en suite bathroom.
+The hotel has a small pool and free wifi.

 Day 2 Bangkok (1B)